Observation-Augmented Contextual Multi-Armed Bandits for Robotic Search and Exploration: Simulation Study

 \subsubsection{Effectiveness of extra outcome observations from external information sources}

 In the first set of simulation experiments, we determine appropriate option selection approaches for OA-CMABs assuming no erroneous external observations.
 In the most difficult case (more options and features but less contexts), the total number of search site $K$ is $15$, the length of context vectors $C$ is $3$, and the number of science categories $F$ is $12$ (e.g. `Ice', `Hydrated salt', `Sulfate', and `Hydrated sulfuric acid').
 Therefore, the lander is required to estimate $540$ hidden parameters in total.
 Assuming that scientists are most interested in hydrated sulfuric acid (i.e. it is $f_p$), the prior preference $p_{ev}(o)$ was set as $p_{ev}(o)\!=\!0.01$ if $o\!\neq\!f_p$.
 As a result, as can be seen in Fig. \ref{fig: result_1}, for all experiments, we observed that smaller cumulative regrets were achieved when (asynchronous) human semantic information was used to estimate the latent parameter vectors (solid lines) than when it was not used (dashed lines).
 This is because, as illustrated in Fig. \ref{fig: pulled_arm_transition}, compared to the approach without extra external observations $o_E$ (gray), the robot using the approach with additional observations $o_E$ (yellow) selects the best search site ($k\!=\!1$ for this instance) much more often.
-Since the results were notably good when AIF and TS were used with human semantic observations (orange and blue plots in \ref{fig: result_1}), only these two approaches are used in the rest of the experiments.
-Also, hereafter we focus on the case of $K\!=\!5$, $C\!=\!3$, and $F\!=\!4$.
+Since the results were notably good when AIF and TS were used with human semantic observations (orange and blue plots in Fig. \ref{fig: result_1}), only these two approaches are used in the rest of the experiments.
+Also, hereafter we focus on the case of $K\!=\!5$, $C\!=\!3$, and $F\!=\!4$, since compared to the other cases, the alternative methods considered here become most competitive with AIF.